danregis/danregis/README.md

 ### BIO

 I started coding when I was younger with Basic and applescript, I created my first app called  ‘netscape sweeper’.
 It was basic and simple and would wipe the cache of netscape, something unheard of at the time!
-I sold that piece of code to an american company and made a little money;  that was only the start…
+I sold that piece of code to an american company and made a little money;  and so it began…

 My background includes numerous positions in IT and Physical Security as team leader or project manager.
 Comprised as: work for the SQ Communications (Sureté du Québec), many years as a national park ranger, Canadian Communications specialist for the Canadian forces, overseas consulate representative for the Canadian government, and a First Responder and trained volunteer fireman.